Stewart Weldon

-Stewart Rudolph Weldon (born June 24, 1977) is an American serial killer, rapist, kidnapper, and habitual criminal.
-A Springfield, Massachusetts resident, Weldon kidnapped four women, killing three of them, around the Springfield area between December 2017 and May 2018.
-After being arrested for kidnapping and attempting to kill a woman on May 27, 2018, authorities investigated his property and found the bodies of the previous three victims.
-Weldon pleaded guilty to the murders on September 28, 2021, and was sentenced to three consecutive life sentences.
+Stewart Rudolph Weldon (born June 24, 1977) is an American serial killer, serial rapist, and kidnapper who murdered three women and hid their bodies on his property in Springfield, Massachusetts, from 2017 to 2018.
+After an arrest for kidnapping a would-be fourth victim, police searched his home and discovered his victims' remains.
+He pleaded guilty to the murders in 2021 and was sentenced to three consecutive life sentences without parole.

 Early life

-Stewart Weldon was born in the Jamaica neighborhood of Queens, New York City, an area known for its high drug sales.
-In his early childhood, he and his family moved from New York to Montclair, New Jersey, a wealthier area.
-In his teenage years, Weldon's father died.
-Friends of Weldon would state that afterwards his mother would spoil him.
+Stewart Weldon was born in the Jamaica neighborhood of Queens, New York City, In his early childhood, he and his family moved from New York to Montclair, New Jersey, a wealthier area.
+In 1996, his father died suddenly, and afterwards friends claimed that Weldon's mother spoiled him.

+Crimes

-In 1996, at age 19, Weldon and a friend named Dwight Pottinger visited a nearby mall where they chatted up with three young women.
+In 1996, at age 19, Weldon and a friend, Dwight Pottinger, visited a nearby mall, where they encountered three young women.
 After some time, the two drove the three girls home.
-Two of the girls got out of the car when they arrived, but Weldon and Pottinger forced the third at gunpoint to stay.
-According to the then 18-year-old woman, Pottinger sexually assaulted her before driving her to her parents' house and fleeing the area.
+Two of the girls got out of the car when they arrived, but Weldon and Pottinger forced the third to stay at gunpoint.
+According to the then-18-year-old woman, Pottinger sexually assaulted her before driving her to her parents' house and fleeing the area.
 The two were later arrested for sexual assault and convicted.
-Sometime after getting released, Weldon was arrested in East Orange on weapons charges and kidnapping.
-He pleaded guilty and was sentenced to three years' probation.
-Years after getting off probation, Weldon was arrested for burglary.
+Sometime after getting released, Weldon was arrested in East Orange on weapons charges and kidnapping, later pleading guilty and sentenced to three years' probation.
+In 2006, he and another man were arrested in connection with the 2001 burglary and arson of an auto dealership in Maywood.
 He was sentenced to one year and one day in prison.

-Upon his release, Weldon moved from New Jersey and voyaged to Springfield, Massachusetts.
-There, in July 2010, he was arrested for attempting to break into a liquor store but was spotted and led police on a chase.
+Upon his release, Weldon moved from New Jersey and voyaged to Springfield, Massachusetts, where in July 2010 he was arrested for attempting to break into a liquor store but was spotted and led police on a chase.
 He was convicted of these crimes and sentenced to serve 18 months in prison.
 In 2015 he was arrested after threatening to shoot up a downtown bar.
-Once apprehended, Stewart punched a security guard.
+Once apprehended, he punched a security guard.
 In October 2017, shortly after the birth of his child, Weldon was wanted on accusations of attacking a woman.
-Instead of complying with the cops, he led police on a high-speed chase which ended when he attempted to ram his car into a police vehicle.
+Instead of complying with the police, he led them on a high-speed chase, which ended when he attempted to ram his car into a police vehicle.
 He was eventually apprehended and charged with assault with a dangerous weapon and assault on a police officer.
 His bail was set at $2,500.
-It was downgraded to $1,000, and his mother paid it off and Weldon was released from police custody.
-At the time, Weldon was living at his mother's house.
+It was downgraded to $1,000, and his mother paid it off, and Weldon was released from police custody.
+At the time, he was living at his mother's house.